We hope the following provides helpful information when considering using a videographer.How long does my film take to produce?

-Your ‘Highlights’ will be ready within three to four weeks from the date of your wedding.
+We aim to produce your ‘Highlights’ within four weeks from the date of your wedding.*

-The ‘Main Feature’ takes a longer and will be ready 90 days from the date of your wedding.
+We aim to produce your ‘Main Feature’ within 90 days from the date of your wedding.*

 * The above timeframes can be extended taking into account other editing commitments and the time of year.

-Set to music your film will not only sound stunning but look stunning because all our films are edited in the ‘Cinematic form’ and are shot in Hi Definition and we offer you both Blue-Ray and the DVD format for a crystal clear image.
+Also set to music, your film will not only sound stunning but look stunning because all our films are edited in the ‘Cinematic form’ and are shot in Hi Definition and we offer you both Blue-Ray and the DVD format for that crystal clear image.
 In the Post-Production process we will create a film tailored to your every need.
 Full instructions of what you expect from us are taken prior to the wedding and we will create a ‘Special Wedding Planner’ for you!

 How far in advance should I book a videographer?

 It is important that you make your Booking as soon as you can, because dates, especially during the summer months become reserved very quickly.

 How can I be confident that the videographer I choose will do a good job?

 Look for a videographer who is experienced, creative and artistic and ask to see some examples of their work.